Posted on: februari 14, 2020

 The experts in Amsterdam Audio Tour: local police officers, a Romanian prostitute, historians, entrepreneurs, residents, drug consultants, sociologists, sex-historians, a male sex worker, the Fokkens twins, the Salvation Army, a smart shop owner and many others.
 You can listen to the audio tour in the Red Light District or just at home as a podcast.

-Amsterdam Audio Tours – stories that take you places.DOWNLOAD DE APP! >
+Amsterdam Audio Tours – stories that take you places.GET THE APP >

 The City of Amsterdam will implement these laws because: